Intern

 In EP3/ITI, we simulate band structures by k·p theory with a self-developed Python application named kdotpy.
 The application is capable of calculating dispersions in bulk, slab, and strip geometries, and can produce Landau level fan charts.
 The latter can be plotted in terms of carrier density, so that the simulations can be straightforwardly compared to magneto-transport experiments.
 The calculation of optical transitions connects to the spectroscopic experiments (THz and Fourier-transformed infrared spectroscopy) by the Kießling group.
 This allows us to confirm and improve the input parameters of the k·p model.
 The predictive power of the code is also used for targeting MBE growth and sample fabrication.
 For the most demanding calculations, we use the high-performance computing cluster Julia HPC and we utilize GPU acceleration for an extra performance boost on suitable hardware.

-We will release kdotpy as free open source software in the near future and we will remain developing it actively.
+We have released kdotpy as free open source software and we will keep developing it actively.
 We continue to improve the k·p parameters with input from spectroscopy (Kießling) and DFT (Sangiovanni).

 People